callmeed/project-wigeon/exercise-001/info.md

 ## Fizz Buzz Plus: Arrays, loops, ifs, math and some string interpolation

 This is a very basic, getting started type of exercise.
-Much like the classic "Fizz Buzz" exercise, but with a few extras.
+Much like the classic "Fizz Buzz" problem, but with a few extras.
 If you consider yourself an experienced programmer, you _should_ know how to do this.
 The challenge is to learn how to do it in a new language.